fastlane/docs/docs/actions/number_of_commits.md

 > You can use this action to get the number of commits of this branch.
 This is useful if you want to set the build number to the number of commits.
-See `fastlane actions number_of_commits` for more details
+See `fastlane actions number_of_commits` for more details.

 number_of_commits ||